Does this sound familiar?

 Cue the scene: it’s Tuesday night at 7:30pm, time for your 6 month old to go to bed.
 A feeling of dread creeps over you when you start to think, “will my baby fall asleep in one hour, or two tonight?
 And how long until he wakes up and needs me to help him back to sleep?
 Will he make it to midnight, or will he be up again 3 times before 4am?”

 Does your baby need 45 minutes of perfectly pitched shushing and rocking to fall asleep each night?
-Or do you find yourself bouncing at just the right speed for hours while trying to coax your little one to sleep?
+Or do you find yourself bouncing at just the right speed for hours while trying to coax your little one to nap, only to hear them crying 30 minutes later?
+Another crap nap.
 Maybe your toddler ends up slipping into your bed unbeknownst to you in the middle of the night every night.
 Or maybe you find yourself nursing more than you think you should be each time your babe wakes up crying.
 If any of these questions sound like they’re addressed to you, you are not alone.
 I repeat: you. are. not. alone.

 So many parents experience these situations when raising their little ones.
 As important as sleep is for children, it’s not always that easy which is where we come in!
 If you want to learn more about teaching your child to become a better sleeper, this post is for you.